The Challenge

 Can I purchase a shirt or hat?

-Yes, this year we have a Longest Day Bucket Hat and Shirt available.
+We've officially sold out of our Longest Day Bucket Hat but still have the shirt available.
 Head here to purchase one.

-- Achieve Pro Fundraiser status by raising $1,500 and earn a free Longest Day Shirt!
+Achieve Major Fundraiser status by raising $1,000 and earn a free Longest Day Shirt!

 Keep an eye on your emails for tips to help and login to your dashboard for some handy resources.